iondodon/fireshot/README.md

    default=wlr;gtk;
    ```

-Note: If multiple backends are installed, the portal will auto-select one based
+Note: On some desktops (including niri), the portal auto-selection can pick
-on `XDG_CURRENT_DESKTOP` unless `portals.conf` overrides it.
+the wrong backend.
+The `portals.conf` override is required to ensure wlr is used.

 5. Run built-in diagnostics: